Can Venice be sustained as a living city for its residents?

 Lesson three: Lagoon ecosystem and sustainable use

-This resource is the product of a fieldtrip and partnership between geography students at Liceo Classico Marco Foscarini (Venice) and Eton College.
+This resource is the product of two A Level Geography fieldtrips and partnership between geography students at Liceo Classico Marco Foscarini (Venice), Liceo Classico Raimondo Franchetti (Mestre), and Eton College.

 The video clip resources were produced by Marco Foscarini students and the factsheets involved collaboration between the two schools.
-The project was supervised by teachers Cecilia Stefinlongo and Veronica Harkins (Foscarini) and Dr David Anderson and Justin Nolan (Eton).
-The idea for the project, and much support, came from Jane Da Mosto, and thanks are also due to Flora Pedullà for organising the logistics of the fieldtrip.
+The project was supervised by teachers Cecilia Stefinlongo (Foscarini and Franchetti) and Veronica Harkins (Foscarini) and Dr David Anderson and Justin Nolan (Eton).
+The idea for the project, and much support, came from Jane Da Mosto, and thanks are also due to Flora Pedullà and Kasia Ruszkowski for organising the logistics of the fieldtrips.
 This resource links to the interview with Jane Da Mosto, founder of We Are Here Venice.

 You can hear more from Jane Da Mosto in our Ask the Expert podcast.